oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Open issues

-*   max_vfs
+*   names
-    -   can it be changed without reboot?
-    -   can it be changed if there are vms attached to some of the vfs?
+    -   profile - sr-iov passthrough?
-*   name- sr-iov passthrough? sr-iov label/s?
+    -   nic- sr-iov labels? sr-iov networks?
-*   display vf/pf in vm=>vnic table.
+*   should vf/pf ne displayed in vm=>vnic table.
 *   should the passthrough property mandatory or just a nice to have? (if there is no suitable host with sr-iov enabled nic- should running/migrating the vm fail?)
 *   what properties can be configured on VF- vlan, MTU, QoS, custom properties?
-*   should passthrough network be always required?
-*   can passthrough network be management, display or migration network?
 *   there is an issue that the mac address of a VF is re-generated after each host reboot.
-*   unplug/unlink passthrough vnic- is it suppoerted?
+*   unplug/unlink passthrough vnic- is it supported?
-*   since the configuration of the passthrough network will be applied just after starting the vm- are there any validation checks that need to be done in the setup networks stage to make sure there won't be any problem applying the configuration?
-*   should port mirroring be supported on passthrough vnic?
 *   what about ucs- vm fex- should it have a separate passthrough property or should the technology (vm fex or sr-iov) should be transparent to the user at this stage?

 #### Low level issues

+*   max_vfs
+    -   can it be changed without reboot?
+    -   is all the logic around max_vfs is necessary or is it enough to pass comma separated string on the host level?

+can bond be configured on nics that are used as sr-iov nics?

+*   -   Is it possible to configure different max_vfs on each nic?
-*   Is it possible to set max_vfs on-the-fly, after the kernel module is already loaded?
-Is it possible programmatically reboot the host?
+    -   Is it possible to set max_vfs on-the-fly, after the kernel module is already loaded?
+Is it possible reboot the host via the vdsm?
-*   Is it possible to tell if nic is sr-iov enabled?
+    -   Is it possible to tell if nic is sr-iov enabled?
-*   Is it possible to tell what is the max_vfs supported by each module/hardware?
+    -   Is it possible to tell what is the max_vfs supported by each module/hardware?
+    -   is it possible to provide the other three vfs related parameters as described on the sr-iov management section?
 *   Is migration of vms connected to VFs possible?
 Is it possible to migrate from a bridge to a VF?
 *   Is plugging/unplugging and linking/unlinking of vnic connected to VF possible?